Medical Power of Attorney (MPOA)

 A medical power of attorney is a legal document, a type of advance directive, that allows you to name a person to make health care decisions for you if you are unable to make them for yourself.
 Of the forms submitted since 2010 to the WV e-Directive Registry, 18% are MPOA forms.
 This is the second most common advance directive submitted to the Registry.

-Note: If you do not choose a MPOA representative through an advance directive and you lose the ability to speak for yourself, your health care provider will appoint a representative for your through a Surrogate Selection.
+Note: If you do not choose a MPOA representative through an advance directive and you lose the ability to speak for yourself, your health care clinician will appoint a representative for your through a Surrogate Selection.

 - What if I already have a Living Will?
 Do I need an MPOA?

 Most West Virginians complete both a medical power of attorney and a living will.
 Since the medical power of attorney is a more flexible document and allows you to name someone to make decisions for you, it is advisable to create a medical power of attorney even if you have already signed a living will or decide not to do a living will.

 - Can I still make my own health care decisions once I have created a MPOA?